couchbaselabs/ToDoLite-Android/tutorial.md

 Currently, the functionality to create a user with a username/password is not implemented in ToDoLite-iOS or ToDoLite-Android.

 To register users on Sync Gateway, we can use the Admin REST API `_user` endpoint.
-The Admin REST API is available on post `4985` and can only be accessed on the internal network that Sync Gateway is running on.
+The Admin REST API is available on port `4985` and can only be accessed on the internal network that Sync Gateway is running on.
 That’s a good use case for using an app server to proxy the request to Sync Gateway.

 For this workshop, the endpoint is `/signup` on port `8080`: